 Ėmile also bollixes up the factory hierarchy by falling quickly in love with the manager’s niece, Jeanne, leading, after a couple of attempted meetings with the girl, to another chase which ends with an encounter with the owner—his former prison mate!
 Fearing blackmail, Louis tries to offer him money, which the honest Ėmile refuses, shaming his former comrade.

 Relieved by the mass exit of his guests, Louis joyfully dances with Ėmile, while sending a missile of a wine bottle into his own portrait, clearly demonstrating his disgust of his current life.

-Given the very social issues that were occurring throughout Europe at the moment of Clair’s farce, his work may have seemed far more radical than Clair intended it.
+Given the more coded issues and very obvious social issues that were occurring throughout Europe at the moment of Clair’s farce, his work may have been far more radical than Clair even intended it.
 For only a few years later these two would surely have arrested for vagrancy, imprisoned, overworked and, perhaps, killed.
-But for an idyllic moment this Flaubertian, Beckettian, and Laurel and Hardy-like couple were, for once in their lives, truly free, of which Ėmile reminds his partner with a good, swift kick in the pants.
+But for an idyllic moment this Flaubertian, Beckettian, and Laurel and Hardy-like couple, for once in their lives, were truly free, of which Ėmile reminds his partner with a good, swift kick in the pants.
 If Clair’s film, so beloved in its day, has lost its significance as the years have passed, it is only because the horrors of World War II could no longer permit theater-goers to laugh at the absurd logic behind the terror that would follow.